aadyatomar/Statistical-Method-for-decision-making/README.md

 # Statistical-Method-for-decision-making

+PROBLEM 1-
-#Problem 1-Analysts are required to explore data and reflect on the insights.
+Analysts are required to explore data and reflect on the insights.
 Clear writing skill is an integral part of a good report.
 Note that the explanations must be such that readers with minimum knowledge of analytics is able to grasp the insight.

 Austo Motor Company is a leading car manufacturer specializing in SUV, Sedan, and Hatchback models.
 In its recent board meeting, concerns were raised by the members on the efficiency of the marketing campaign currently being used.
 The board decides to rope in an analytics professional to improve the existing campaign.

-#Problem 2-Problem 2
+PROBLEM 2-

 A bank can generate revenue in a variety of ways, such as charging interest, transaction fees and financial advice.
 Interest charged on the capital that the bank lends out to customers has historically been the most significant method of revenue generation.
 The bank earns profits from the difference between the interest rates it pays on deposits and other sources of funds, and the interest rates it charges on the loans it gives out.